 Since the beginning of the digital era, marketers have recognized that content is king.
 Although the sophistication of the resources and analytics have improved drastically for those in the industry, the importance of creating regular, high-value content for your users has never declined.

-It is always a good time to be organized as a marketer, but Q4 is the right time to plan out your content calendar for the first half of 2019.
+It is always a good time to be organized as a marketer, but Q4 is the right time to plan out your marketing content calendar for the first half of 2019.

 According to the Content Marketing Institute, content marketing pulls in six times the number of leads of other forms of marketing.
 Meanwhile, websites who publish regularly with blog posts will have 434 percent more pages indexed than those that do not.
-Moreover, the organizations that create a content calendar to publish 16 or more posts per month will see 3.5 times the amount of traffic than those who publish 0 to 4 articles on average.
+Moreover, the organizations that create a marketing content calendar to publish 16 or more posts per month will see 3.5 times the amount of traffic than those who publish 0 to 4 articles on average.

 Regularly publishing this content, and doing so with a cohesive strategy that benefits your organization, can be a challenge.
 The higher cadence requires organization and direction for all the content creators.

-Content calendar challenges and opportunities
+Marketing content calendar challenges and opportunities

 However, content calendars present a number of challenges: the primary one is getting people to use it, which breaks down into what and how buckets.
 The what is the software and there are surprisingly few good standalone content calendars.
-New software itself creates two hurdles, one on the review and purchase side and two on the deployment and getting people to use the content calendar side.
+New software itself creates two hurdles, one on the review and purchase side and two on the deployment and getting people to use the marketing content calendar side.
 People often default to Excel spreadsheets and Google Docs.
 Local spreadsheets quickly get out of sequence if people edit locally and version control becomes a problem.
 Google Sheets on the server help with those two problems.

-The key things to a good content calendar are: that it aligns to the marketing strategy, accessible, regularly updated, and easy for people to understand so they can find their topics and asset types and produce.
+The key things to a good marketing content calendar are: that it aligns to the marketing strategy, accessible, regularly updated, and easy for people to understand so they can find their topics and asset types and produce.

-There is a way to build a content calendar in BrightEdge StoryBuilder as a custom report.
-In addition, to having no additional cost, a content calendar has the added benefit of drawing people onto the platform, which helps expand and elevate SEO in your organization.
+There is a way to build a marketing content calendar in BrightEdge StoryBuilder as a custom report.
+In addition, to having no additional cost, a marketing content calendar has the added benefit of drawing people onto the platform, which helps expand and elevate SEO in your organization.

-Creating a content calendar will only effectively drive brand engagement if you understand exactly to who you want to speak and what they will want to read.
+Creating a marketing content calendar will only effectively drive brand engagement if you understand exactly to who you want to speak and what they will want to read.
 You want to analyze your target audience and understand their motivations, pain points, and what they will respond to when considering a purchase.

 Most businesses will have more than one type of audience.
 This means that you will need to differentiate between a few different personas and variations of buyer journeys.